Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Experimental Design

 \subsection{Effect size metric}

 For each experiment and dataset, I compute the AUC difference: \(\Delta\)AUC = AUC\(_{\text{leaky}}\) − AUC\(_{\text{clean}}\).
-Across datasets, I report d\(_z\) = \(\bar{\Delta}\) / \(s_{\Delta}\) as the standardized paired-difference effect size (\citeproc{ref-lakens2013calculating}{Lakens 2013}), with 95\% confidence intervals from a \(t\)-distribution.
+Across datasets, I report d\(_z\) = \(\bar{\Delta}\) / \(s_{\Delta}\) as the standardized paired-difference effect size (\citeproc{ref-lakens2013calculating}{Lakens 2013}), with 95\% confidence intervals from a \(t\)-distribution with \(N - 1\) degrees of freedom (where \(N\) is the number of datasets in the experiment, not the number of CV folds).
 I also report raw \(\Delta\)AUC with confidence intervals for interpretability.
+These between-dataset paired-difference CIs are statistically distinct from the per-dataset CV-fold CIs analyzed in Section~\ref{sec-cv-coverage}; the CV-coverage gap (Experiment AO) does not apply to the \(d_z\) and \(\Delta\)AUC intervals reported throughout this paper.
 Secondary metrics: proportion of datasets with \(\Delta\)AUC \textgreater{} 0 (prevalence of positive inflation), and median \(\Delta\)AUC (robustness to outliers).
 The detection floor at N = 2,047 is d\(_z\) = 0.057.
-With 30 experiments, multiple testing is a concern.
+With 29 experiments, multiple testing is a concern.
 Applying Benjamini-Hochberg false discovery rate (FDR) correction (\citeproc{ref-benjamini1995controlling}{Benjamini and Hochberg 1995}) at \(\alpha = 0.05\) does not change any conclusion: Class II and III effects have d\(_z\) \textgreater{} 0.3 (all \(p < 10^{-8}\)), surviving any reasonable correction threshold.
 The Class I null claims rest on effect sizes below the noise floor, not on \(p\)-values.